jack-white1/SPECTRALib/README.md

 # Welcome to SPECTRALib!

 SPECTRALib is a 100% python library with minimal dependencies (`numpy` and `matplotlib`) for handling filterbank files and generating synthetic transients such as pulsars and FRBs, mixed with RFI and other effects.
-These functions are designed to be fully parametric, so you can generate a wide range of synthetic data.
+These functions are designed to be fully parametric, so you can generate a wide range of synthetic data, e.g. arbitrary pulse time and frequency profiles, arbitrary RFI time and frequency profiles.

+It can also simulate intra-channel smearing of pulses with an arbitrary time profile.
+This is useful for simulating FRBs at high DMs and low frequencies, where the smearing is significant.

 SPECTRALib stands for Synthetic Pulsar Emission, Contamination and Transients Radio Astronomy Library.